chenyo-17/learn-distributed/src/kvsrv/README.md

   - `kvs`: the key-value map that always stores the latest values for each key
   - `acks`: a map from a `cid` to `Ack`, which stores the last `Seq` and `Value` (only for `Append` requests) the server has replied to it.
 - When the server receives a `Get` request, it always replies the latest value `kvs[args.Key]` without updating `acks`.
+  - This is linearizable, see example 7 in the lecture notes for details.
-  - This is linearizable as the `Get` is a read-only request (see example 7 in the lecture notes for details).
+  - But note that it is no more linealizable if the server replies any value, e.g., the server cannot reply an old value if it has replied a newer value to the client, see example 2 in the lecture notes for details.
 - When the server receives a `Put` request from a client `cid`, it first checks whether it has seen the request before.
 If `acks[cid].Seq == args.Seq`, then the server does nothing, otherwise it updates `kvs[args.Key]` and stores `args.Seq` in `acks[cid]`.
   - If the server re-executes the same `Put` requests twice, it breaks the linearizability, see example 6 in the lecture notes for details.
 - When the server receives a `Append` request, it firsts checks whether the request is a retransmission as in checking a `Put` request: